-Dr. Daniel Hochman's Advanced Placement (AP) Environmental Science classes at Ball High School participated in field trips on October 9, 2019, and January 28, 2020.
-Students conducted surveys at site BEG02 in Galveston Island State Park (Fig. 6), a profile that the Bureau has been measuring since the 1980's.
-Ball High School students also collected data at JAM02 in Jamaica Beach and DEL01 in the Dellanera RV Park (Fig. 6).
+Dr. Daniel Hochman's Advanced Placement (AP) Environmental Science classes at Ball High School conduct surveys at site BEG02 in Galveston Island State Park (Fig. 6), a profile that the Bureau has been measuring since the 1980's.
+Ball High School students also collect data at JAM02 in Jamaica Beach and DEL01 in the Dellanera RV Park (Fig. 6).
 Both of these sites monitor beach nourishment and Coastal Erosion Planning and Response Act (CEPRA) beach and dune restoration activities.
+GPS mapped shoreline positions are collected along the Babe's Beach section of Galveston Island (west of 61st Street) as well.
+Bureau scientists collected data from the Ball High School sites on May 19, 2021.